 Restore: If you feel that your body needs to rest and restore, yoga is a great way to practice controlled breathing, while gaining strength and stretching.
 On your recovery days, or after a run, try these 5 yoga exercises for runners.

 Aerobic, low-impact: If your body is not in total need of a rest day, but you want to get off of your feet and reduce the impact of your training, swimming is a great way to get your muscles firing, your heart pumping, and increase your aerobic capacity.

 If you are not a confident lap-swimmer, aqua-jogging is another great way to mimic the running motion while taking away the stress it puts on your body.

 Cycling can be fun too if you get some good tunes going and hop on an indoor bike, or better yet take your bike outside and have some fun mountain biking.

-The answer to “Should I run every day?” turns out to be complicated.
+The answer to “Should you run every day?” turns out to be complicated.
 Just be sure to have fun!
 Avoid getting stuck in the mindset that to be a better runner, you have to run more and more often.
 Taking days off in training is healthy and will benefit you in the long run.
 Have fun with training and allow yourself to try new forms of cross-training instead of thinking you have to run every day.

 Running daily isn’t a sentence or a punishment—it’s a privilege.
 Treat it as such, and your running will never be the same.